yguel/scara_tutorial_ros2/README.md

 A good practice in ROS2 is to specify the description of the used robot in a dedicated package.
 In this tutorial, the package is named in a standard way `scara_description`.
 In this package you can find different folders containing the configuration of the used system for different ROS2 components.

-### Overall URDF description using Xacro
+### Global URDF description using Xacro
 In order to simplify the setup of the robot we often build the robot URDF description using `xacro`.
 Xacro (XML Macros) is an XML macro language.
 With xacro, you can construct shorter and more readable XML files by using macros that expand to larger XML expressions.
 Using xacro allows to include smaller segments of the system description for better readability.
-For example, in the case of the scara robot, the overall urdf is defined using the [scara.config.xacro](scara_description/config/scara.config.xacro) file, formatted as follows:
+For example, in the case of the scara robot, the global urdf is defined using the [scara.config.xacro](scara_description/config/scara.config.xacro) file, formatted as follows:
 ```xml
 <?xml version="1.0"?>
 <!-- Scara manipulator -->